 |Earn 2 miles on every eligible dollar spent on purchases made directly with Delta.
 Earn 1 mile for every eligible dollar spent on purchases.||Earn 60,000 Bonus Miles after you use your new Card to make $2,000 in purchases within your first 3 months and a $50 Statement Credit after you make a Delta purchase with your new Card within your first 3 months.
 Offer expires 10/30/2019.||$0 introductory annual fee for the first year, then $95.|

 Gold Delta SkyMiles® Credit Card from American Express vs. Chase Sapphire Preferred® Card

-Though the 50,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is steep – double what the Gold Delta SkyMiles® Credit Card from American Express requires.
-Even with the high spending requirement, 50,000 points is a still a great bonus, and that can easily be turned into 55,000 points if you add an authorized user and make a purchase within those first three months.
+Though the 60,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is more than what the Gold Delta SkyMiles® Credit Card from American Express requires.
+Even with the high spending requirement, 60,000 points is a still a great bonus and it's worth as much as $750 in travel when redeemed through Chase Ultimate Rewards®.